sailthru/sailthru-mobile-stream-examples/README.md

 For specifics for iOS and Android, see their respective READMEs. ([iOS](https://github.com/carnivalmobile/carnival-stream-examples/tree/master/iOS) | [Android](https://github.com/carnivalmobile/carnival-stream-examples/tree/master/Android))

 ## Contributing
-These examples are fully open source!
+These examples are fully open source.
 If you'd like to suggest an improvement, make an improvement or report and issue - please do!
 We'll review them ASAP and get back to you.

-If you customise the examples in a big way, please comit them back to the app so others can benefit too.
+If you customize the examples in a big way, please commit them back to the app so others can benefit too.

 ## Docs and Support
 Our docs are at [docs.carnival.io](docs.carnival.io) for more information.
 Any questions?
 Create an issue or email at [support@carnival.io](support@carnival.io).